Caroline Lowder Downing

-Caroline Lowder Downing (1855 – 2 November 1942) was a British suffragette who in 1912 was imprisoned and awarded a Women's Social and Political Union Hunger Strike Medal "for Valour".
+Caroline Lowder Downing (1855 – 2 November 1942) was a Welsh suffragette who in 1912 was imprisoned and awarded a Women's Social and Political Union Hunger Strike Medal "for Valour".
 She was a sister of the artist and suffragette Edith Downing.

 Life and activism

 Downing was born in 1855 in Wales to a coal merchant and shipping agent, Edward Coenty Downing, and Mary Anne Sarah Lowder.
 She was one of four siblings, Caroline Lowder Downing trained as a nurse, and in 1908 joined the Women's Social and Political Union (WSPU) Chelsea Branch, with her sister Edith Elizabeth Downing, an artist.
 They both became militant suffragettes.